wraydev/hay/README.md

 # Hay
-Compiler for the hay programming language.
+Compiler for the Hay programming language.